PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: PiDRAM

-\atb{\textbf{Custom Memory Controller.} Real implementations of PuM techniques require issuing DRAM commands that violate manufacturer-recommended operational constraints (e.g., command timings)~\cite{jedecDDR4}. \X provides a custom memory controller that can be easily extended to support arbitrary sequences of DRAM commands that trigger computation in DRAM devices.
-The memory controller is designed modularly and requires isolated modifications to its scheduler to implement new PuM techniques.
-For instance, our modular design enables supporting RowClone operations (Section~\ref{sec:rowclone}) in just 60 lines of Verilog code on top of the baseline custom memory controller's scheduler that implements conventional DRAM operations (e.g., read, write).}
+\atb{\textbf{\ding{183} Custom Memory Controller.} {PiDRAM's memory controller provides an easy-to-extend basis for {commodity DRAM based} PuM techniques that require issuing DRAM commands with violated timing parameters~\cite{gao2020computedram,kim.hpca19, kim.hpca18, talukder2019exploiting,olgun2021quactrngieee}.
+The memory controller is designed modularly and requires {easy{-}to{-}make} modifications to its scheduler to implement new PuM techniques.} For instance, our modular design enables supporting RowClone operations (Section~\ref{sec:rowclone}) in just 60 lines of Verilog code on top of the baseline custom memory controller's scheduler that implements conventional DRAM operations (e.g., read, write).}

-\atb{The custom memory controller employs three key sub-modules to facilitate the implementation of new PuM techniques. (i) \juan{The \emph{Periodic Operations \revf{Module}}} (\revf{PerOps Module in Figure~\ref{fig:pidram-overview}}) issues periodically DDR3 refresh~\cite{jedecDDR4} and interface maintenance commands. (ii) \juan{A} simple \emph{DDR3 command Scheduler} supports read and write operations. \juan{This} scheduler applies an open-bank policy (i.e., DRAM banks are left open following a DRAM row activation) to exploit temporal locality in memory accesses to the DRAM module. (iii) \juan{The \emph{Configuration Register File}} (CRF) comprises 16 user-programmable registers that store timing parameters used for DDRX sequences that trigger PuM operations and miscellaneous parameters for PuM implementations (e.g., true random number generation period for D-RaNGe~\cite{kim.hpca18talk}).}
+\Copy{R1/6}{\atb{The custom memory controller employs three key sub-modules to facilitate the implementation of new PuM techniques. (i) \juan{The \emph{Periodic Operations \revf{Module}}} periodically issues DDR3 refresh~\cite{micron2018ddr3} and interface maintenance commands~\cite{softmc.github}. (ii) \juan{A} simple \emph{DDR3 Command Scheduler} supports {conventional DRAM operations (e.g., activate, precharge, read, and write)}. \juan{This} scheduler applies an open-bank policy (i.e., DRAM banks are left open following a DRAM row activation) to exploit temporal locality in memory accesses to the DRAM module. {LOAD/STORE memory requests are simply handled by the command scheduler in a latency-optimized way.
+Thus, new modules that are implemented to provide new PuM functionality (e.g., a state machine that controls the execution of a new PuM operation) in the custom memory controller do not compromise the performance of LOAD/STORE memory requests.}}} {(iii) \Copy{R3/6}{\juan{The \emph{Configuration Register File}} (CRF) comprises 16 user-programmable registers that store the violated timing parameters used for DDRx sequences that trigger PuM operations (e.g., activation latency used in generating true random numbers using D-RaNGe~\cite{kim.hpca19}, \newnew{see Section~\ref{sec:drange}}) and miscellaneous parameters for PuM implementations (e.g., true random number generation period for D-RaNGe, see Section~\ref{sec:drange}). {In our implementation, CRF stores only the timing parameters used for performing PuM operations (e.g., RowClone and D-RaNGe).
+We do not store every standard DDRx timing parameter (i.e., non-violated, \omi{which are used exactly as} defined as in DRAM chip specifications) in the CRF.
+Instead these timings are embedded in the command scheduler.}}}